chrisdavidmills/mdn-and-frameworks/README.md

 Rather than add the content statically to each relevant document, I propose that we create the asides in some kind of a structured data source that can be dynamically added to relevant pages via a macro, in the same way as our [browser compat data](https://github.com/mdn/browser-compat-data) tables.

 This way, we could also use the data in other places.
 We could populate MDN with useful framework content, but also use it to build say a set of React FAQ pages, which the community could work on to keep up-to-date.

+## Next steps

+*  Find out how many web developers find MDN to be of limited use because we don’t cover frameworks?

 ## See also